Foundation Design in Permafrost - Overview

 Foundations of structures built in frozen ground pose unique challenges that are different from warmer climates.
 These challenges include permafrost thawing and frost heave.
-Thawing can produce large differential settlements while frost heave can produce significant non-uniform uplift force to the foundation.
-This webinar presents various design techniques that can be used for the design of shallow and pile foundations.
-Bearing capacity and creep settlement analyses will be discussed for both ice-poor and ice-rich conditions.
+Thawing can produce large differential settlements, while frost heave can produce significant non-uniform uplift force to the foundation.
+This webinar presents various design techniques that can be used to design shallow and pile foundations.
+Bearing capacity and creep settlement analyses will be discussed for ice-poor and ice-rich conditions.

 - Permafrost basic definitions